Distributions of Matrices over $\mathbb{F}_q[x]$: Background

 \section{Background}

-In 1993, there were two papers linking number of integer points with volumes on quotient spaces over affine symmetric varieties, via ergodic theory($\cite{EM93}$) and spectral decomposition($\cite{DRS93}$).
-The following is the main theorem in $\cite{DRS93}$.
+Two papers from 1993, \cite{EM93} and \cite{DRS93}, considered the problem of integer point-counting in the setting of algebraic groups.
+They linked this problem to volumes on quotient spaces over affine symmetric varieties.
+The following is the main theorem in \cite{DRS93}.